-AIRLINES – It’s closest to fly to San Jose, Costa Rica (SJO), however flying in to Liberia (LIR) further north means several hours more to get here by ground transportation.
-If you arrive in SJO by 11 am, you can get to La Joya del Sol by taxi door-to-door 4 hours later and arrive in daylight to settle in.
-There’s also a bus service that’s cheaper than a direct taxi, but is at least an hour longer (see Bus option below).
-You can rent a car at the airport, too, but most people prefer the scenic quiet ride along the coast in our select taxi.
-If you arrive at SJO later than noon, it’s recommended you stay one inexpensive overnight at the Maleku Hostel near the airport (or hotel of your choice), then we can coordinate the taxi to pick you up the next morning.
+AIRLINES – It’s closer to fly to San Jose, Costa Rica (SJO), however flying to Liberia (LIR) requires several hours more to get here by ground transportation.
+If you arrive to SJO before noon, you can get to La Joya del Sol by taxi door-to-door 4 hours later and arrive in daylight to settle in.
+There’s also MUSOC bus service that’s cheaper than a direct taxi (see Bus option below) but requires another 1 hour leg of ground transportation to La Joya del Sol from the San Isidro MUSOC terminal.
+Car rental at the airport is an option, but most people prefer the scenic quiet ride along the coast in our Jorge’s select taxi.
+And if you arrive at SJO after noon, it’s recommended you stay one inexpensive overnight at the Alajuela Backpackers Hostel near the airport (or hotel of your choice), where its easy to coordinate Jorge’s taxi to pick you up the next morning.
 Details for each option is below.

-OVERNIGHT IN SAN JOSE – If you leave customs in San Jose (SJO) airport after 11 am, you can stay overnight at the Maleku Hostel, close to the airport (price is about $15 USD per person, plus about a $10 taxi ride and $10 for local food).
-Early the next day, our recommended taxi driver Jorge (8354-4713) will take you to La Joya del Sol for $160 (2017).
-If this is your choice, we’ll book and confirm Jorge for you.
+OVERNIGHT IN SAN JOSE – If you exit customs at SJO airport after noon, you can stay overnight close to the airport at the Alajuela Backpackers Hostel.
+Early the next day (8 am suggested), our recommended taxi driver Jorge (8354-4713) will take you to La Joya del Sol for $160 (2018).
+If door-to-door taxi is your choice, we’ll book and confirm Jorge for you.

 OVERNIGHT IN QUEPOS (if you fly to Liberia) – If you arrive in Liberia (LIR) you can take a bus to Quepos on the coast, stay overnight at the Quepos Hostel or Vista Serena Hostel 2777-5162 (and enjoy Manuel Antonio Park).
 There’s a 5:30 am bus that leaves Quepos that goes to San Isidro which can let you off in Tinamastes (pronounced Tea-Namaste) where a taxi or someone from La Joya del Sol can pick you up.